Virtus Multi-Sector Intermediate Bond Fund

 CURRENT FUND STRATEGY

-- Commercial mortgage-backed securities have benefited from the strengthening U.S. economy and demand for U.S. real estate.
+- Commercial mortgage-backed securities (CMBS) have benefited from the strengthening U.S. economy and demand for U.S. real estate.
 Underlying commercial real estate fundamentals have softened but remain solid and, for the most part, are not hurt by low oil prices.

-- Our consumer focus within the asset-backed sector has been helpful to performance as a result of the continuing ability of the U.S. consumer to lift the domestic economy.
+- Our consumer focus within the asset-backed sector (ABS) has been helpful to performance as a result of the continuing ability of the U.S. consumer to lift the domestic economy.

 Credit & Interest: Debt securities are subject to various risks, the most prominent of which are credit and interest rate risk.
 The issuer of a debt security may fail to make interest and/or principal payments.
 Values of debt securities may rise or fall in response to changes in interest rates, and this risk may be enhanced with longer-term maturities.